Bornean crested fireback: Diet

-Bornean Crested Firebacks are omnivorous ground foragers.
+Bornean crested firebacks are omnivorous ground foragers.
 Their diet is mainly supplied by plant matter including seeds and fruit and supplemented by insects or other invertebrates and, when opportune, small mammals (ex. mice).

 Analysis of their habitat recorded 13 families of vegetation, from which 23 species may contribute to their diet.
 The families are Annonaceae, Clusiaceae, Dipterocarpaceae, Ebenaceae, Euphorbiaceae, Fabaceae, Lauraceae, Lecythidaceae, Moraceae, Myristicaceae, Myrtaceae, Sapindaceae, and Theaceae.

 Reproduction

-Bornean Crested Fireback males perform wing-whirring courtship rituals.
+Bornean crested fireback males perform wing-whirring courtship rituals.
 These signal the males presence to females and announces the male's territory.
 Males whir their wings at 12 beats per 1.2 seconds, producing a low-pitched rumble that can penetrate the undergrowth.
 The male may also cackle or squeal.
 They are territorial and noted to use the spurs on their feet to compete with other males.

 The reproductive behaviour of this species in the wild is understudied.
 It appears that their breeding period may not be controlled by season or is elongated compared to average.
 Egg-layings have been reported in Sabah in July and August while reports from West Kalimantan are in February and March.
 Moult patterns and visual observations tentatively suggest a breeding season from February to August.

 Nests have been found between the roots of trees, but are usually shallow crevices lined with feathers, dead leaves, grass, or bamboo.
 Eggs are gray or cream (sometimes with brown spots), oval, and approximately 51.3 x 37.4mm in dimension.
 Very few nests have been found in the wild, but clutch size is estimated to be around 6.

-The incubation period of the Bornean Crested Fireback is unknown, but captive L. rufa incubated for 24 days.
+The incubation period of the Bornean crested fireback is unknown, but captive L. rufa incubated for 24 days.
 Chicks are precocial upon hatching.
 They have dark brown down on their upperside and are white or reddish below, with a reddish crown.
 Chicks are cared for only by the female, as is common in pheasants.

 Conservation

-As of 2020, the IUCN designated the Bornean Crested Fireback as Vulnerable.
+As of 2020, the IUCN designated the Bornean crested rireback as Vulnerable.
 The population has continued to decrease due to habitat loss, hunting, and trapping.
 Lowland specialists, like L. ignita, are particularly threatened by habitat loss due to logging and deforestation.
-Deforestation in the area has not slowed for decades and encroaches on the birds’ range.
-According to the IUCN, it is suspected the species is “undergoing a rapid population reduction”.
+Deforestation in the area has not slowed for decades and encroaches on the birds' range.
+According to the IUCN, it is suspected the species is "undergoing a rapid population reduction".

 These forest pheasants are also at risk of hunting and trapping for the cage bird trade.
 Their populations can rapidly reduce if accessible to trappers, and unfortunately they are accessible across most of their range.